LibreCAD/docs/ref/Menu.rst

 Tools
 ~~~~
-See Tools<./Tools.rst> for a description of the drawing tools.
+See Tools :ref:`tools` for a description of the drawing tools.

 Widgets